 This is the first large national study to investigate the incidence of psychotropics-related ADRs.
 A review of 937 medication orders corresponding to 506 admitted patients by psychiatry-trained clinical pharmacists revealed a prevalence of 34.9% ADRs corresponding to 42.9% of patients.
 The incidence of psychiatric medication-related adverse reactions varied greatly across the available literature.
-While comparable percentages were reported by some studies^{32,33}, others reported a range of 5-25% of psychotropic-related ADRs.^{19,34-37} Extreme percentages were reported by a few.^{38,39} This dramatic disparity in reported proportions can be explained by variations in patient demographics, case severity, healthcare standards, the drugs monitored in each study, and the differences in reporting, monitoring, and follow-up systems.
+While comparable percentages were reported by some studies, others reported a range of 5-25% of psychotropic-related ADRs.19,34-37 Extreme percentages were reported by a few studies.
+This dramatic disparity in reported proportions can be explained by variations in patient demographics, case severity, healthcare standards, the drugs monitored in each study, and the differences in reporting, monitoring, and follow-up systems.
 Therefore, relying on standardized work strategies and procedures that enable monitoring, evaluating, and proposing solutions to such events remains the most effective intervention.

 Advanced age, polypharmacy, liver and renal impairment, and gender are among the established risk factors for developing ADRs.
-Several studies have shown that ADRs are more common in women, particularly those brought on by the use of cardiac and psychotropic drugs.^{40,41} Although there is no definite explanation for this, the differences between genders in physiological functions such as pharmacokinetic, immunological, and hormonal factors, lower lean body mass, and reduced hepatic clearance are possible explanations for such variance.^{42,43} This was highlighted by the younger age of the affected women in the study sample compared to the men.
+Several studies have shown that ADRs are more common in women, particularly those brought on by the use of cardiac and psychotropic drugs.
+Although there is no definite explanation, the differences between genders in physiological functions such as pharmacokinetic, immunological, and hormonal factors, lower lean body mass, and reduced hepatic clearance are possible explanations for such variance.
+This was highlighted by the younger age of the affected women in the study sample compared to the men.
 In our study, hormonal ADRs were five-fold in men compared to women (p < 0.001), men were more likely to experience non-statistically significantly higher odds of endocrinological, dermatological, and gastrointestinal ADRs.
 Meanwhile, neurological ADRs were considerably more common in women (p = 0.011).

 In our study, the majority (67.3%) of the patients were on psychotropic monotherapy.
-Combined therapy was associated with non-statistically significant high odds of ADRs; only cardiovascular and neurological ADRs were statistically related to monotherapy probably due to the low number of patients in the combined therapy category.44 Jianfei and his colleagues replicated our findings, reporting an increased risk of psychotropic-related ADRs when using combinations of risperidone, olanzapine, and haloperidol.45 In the same context, Stingl linked using combinations of psychotropics to potential harm in the elderly, which may lead to hospital emergency visits.46 Contrarily, McCue's point of view was that patients being treated with more than one antipsychotic were less susceptible to ADRs and more likely to have improved indicators of patient outcome.47
+Combined therapy was associated with non-statistically significant high odds of ADRs; only cardiovascular and neurological ADRs were statistically related to monotherapy probably due to the low number of patients in the combined therapy category.
+Guo et al,45 replicated our findings, reporting an increased risk of psychotropic-related ADRs when using combinations of risperidone, olanzapine, and haloperidol.In the same context, Stingl et al, linked using combinations of psychotropics to potential harm in the elderly, which may lead to hospital emergency visits.
+Contrarily, the study by McCue et al, showed that patients being treated with more than one antipsychotic were less susceptible to ADRs and more likely to have improved indicators of patient outcome.

 Antipsychotics were the most commonly prescribed psychotropic drugs (65.3%), with both first and second-generation antipsychotics being equally distributed.
 ADRs appeared in almost 47% of the patients using antipsychotics, and this group was solely responsible for 81.7% of the reported ADRs.
-Many studies reported a wide range (5-70%) of antipsychotic-related ADRs^{48-51}, mainly EPS, and hormonal ADRs.
-Bahta51 linked the high prevalence of ADRs among antipsychotics to medication non-adherence in more than one-third of schizophrenic patients.
-Therapeutic drug monitoring and non-pharmacological treatments remain preferable options to slow the presumed high prevalence of ADRs related to antipsychotics.^{52-54}
+Many studies reported a wide range (5-70%) of antipsychotic-related ADRs,48-51 mainly EPS, and hormonal ADRs.
+Bahta et al, linked the high prevalence of ADRs among antipsychotics to medication non-adherence in more than one-third of schizophrenic patients.
+Therapeutic drug monitoring and non-pharmacological treatments remain preferable options to slow the presumed high prevalence of ADRs related to antipsychotics.52-54